-From the very beginning of his career, Bowie's choices in film were bold, daring and unique - just like the man himself.
-His first major role was, of course, Nicolas Roeg's 'The Man Who Fell To Earth', based on the novel by Walter Tevis.
+From the very beginning of his career, Bowie's choices in movies were bold, daring and unique - just like the man himself.
+His first major role was, of course, Nicolas Roeg's 'The Man Who Fell To Earth', based on the novel by Walter Tevis - who also wrote 'The Queen's Gambit'.
 A deeply philosophical sci-fi drama about an alien who crash-lands on Earth, the role could have easily been written with Bowie in mind.

 Here's just a handful of Bowie's best work on screen...